Perhaps the most common question I hear when it comes to credit is, “What is a good credit score?”

 Personally, I think I’d go with Borrower A, who despite having a lower credit score, which may not be considered as “good,” has a greater propensity to pay me back, proven by their decades of credit usage.

 This is why credit scoring thresholds don’t work, even though they are common in the world of mortgage lending.
 Awarding borrowers for being over pre-set credit score thresholds is a fatal flaw, and one that has led to serious problems, as those who had no real history of supporting large debt loads were granted loans based on a simple three-digit score.

 So before you think you’ve got a so-called good credit score, look at what’s behind that number before assuming you’re good to go.

 The Blackjack Analogy

 Ideally, you’d like to get 21 or 20, but a lot of times you can win with a 16, 17, 18, 19, or even lower.
 And that’s because the key to blackjack isn’t getting 21, but rather beating the dealer’s hand or letting the dealer bust.

-The same mentality is present in the credit scoring realm, where consumers yearn for perfect scores over 800.
+The same mentality is present in the credit scoring realm, where consumers yearn for excellent or perfect scores over 800.
 I guess you could consider a score of 800 or above blackjack, but the reality of the situation is that you don’t need a perfect score to win.

-Lastly, let me point out that credit scoring companies such as FICO do not determine what’s good and what’s bad.
+Also, let me point out that credit scoring companies such as FICO do not determine what’s good and what’s bad.
 That’s up to individual lenders and creditors to decide.